 iMessage offers various message effects, such as Invisible Ink, which hides the message until the recipient taps on it.
 While these effects can be fun and engaging, they can also backfire if used inappropriately or if the recipient doesn't know how to reveal the message.
 Be mindful of the context and the recipient's preferences when using message effects.

 Consider that not everyone may be familiar with or appreciate the use of message effects.
-If you're sending a message to someone who is less tech-savvy, it's best to avoid using effects that could confuse or frustrate them.
+Think about it: if you're sending a message to someone who is less tech-savvy, it's best to avoid using effects that could confuse or frustrate them.
 Additionally, be aware that some message effects may not display correctly on older devices or non-Apple devices, which could lead to miscommunication or a negative user experience.

 Manage Group Chats Carefully